 The first component of any successful ecommerce SEO plan is keyword strategy.
 Ideally, all the keywords you target:

-- should have good search volume
+- Have good search volume

-- accurately describe your product
+- Accurately describe your product

-- are likely to convert traffic into customers
+- Are likely to convert traffic into customers

-- are not being targeted by your competitors
+- Are not being targeted by your competitors

-- can rise quickly in ranking
+- Can rise quickly in ranking

 Obviously, you have your products and know what they are and how you'd search for them, but think about how a person on Google is going to look for them.
 A good place to start is by doing some simple searches around basic keywords and seeing what else Google suggests: